rioos2/www.megam.io/getting_started/index.md

 #### Locations

-A location is a virtual grouping of clustered nodes with storage and network.
+A location is a virtual grouping of clustered nodes with storage and networking.

-Rio OS admins have ability to group nodes as clusters, manage nodes, setup storage and group them to named identifiers.
- (eg: NEWYORK01, MIAMI01, PARIS02).
+Rio OS admins have the ability to group nodes as clusters, manage nodes, setup storage and group them to named identifiers. (ex: NEWYORK01, MIAMI01, PARIS02).

 #### Clusters